jeftegoes/AwsOverview/Database/Amazon Aurora.md

   - Point-in-time recovery in that timeframe.
 - **Manual DB Snapshots**
   - Manually triggered by the user.
-  - Retention of backup for as long as you want.
+  - Retention of backup for as long as we want.

 ## 13.1.
 Restore options